amyria3/SRR---Support-Russian-Resistance/ReadMe.md

 - update seedDocs to prevent double entries

-- add tags to seedDocs √
+- add usedTag to seedDocs √
 - update ResourceType should be an array (√)
 - update seed-scripts, card & indexation (√?)